rudranshsharma382/EXP5/README.md

 Create a dictionary of students and their marks.

-Use max() function with get() method.
+Use the max() function with the get() method.

-Display the student with highest marks.
+Display the student with the highest marks.

 Definition of Commands Used

-dict: Built-in data type used to store key-value pairs.
+dict: Built-in data type used to store key-value pairs

-len(): Returns the number of key-value pairs.
+len(): Returns the number of key-value pairs

-type(): Returns the data type of the variable.
+type(): Returns the data type of the variable

-update(): Adds or updates key-value pairs in a dictionary.
+update(): Adds or updates key-value pairs in a dictionary

-values(): Returns all values from the dictionary.
+values(): Returns all values from the dictionary

-pop(): Removes a specified key and returns its value.
+pop(): Removes a specified key and returns its value

-in: Checks if a key exists in dictionary.
+in: Checks if a key exists in the dictionary

-max(): Returns key with maximum value using get().
+max(): Returns key with maximum value using get()

-get(): Retrieves value of specified key.
+get(): Retrieves value of specified key

-input(): Takes input from user.
+input(): Takes input from the user

-print(): Displays output.
+print(): Displays output

 Conclusion

 In this experiment, we successfully studied the Dictionary data type in Python and its operations.
 We learned how to create dictionaries, access and modify values, remove elements, search records, and apply dictionaries to real-world problems such as student databases, product management, and login systems.

 Dictionaries provide an efficient and organized way to store and manage data using key-value pairs.